Academic Policies

 Withdrawing from a Course

-Students administratively withdrawn from a course for failure to begin or excessive absence may not re-enroll in the same course section during the same term or semester.
+Students administratively withdrawn from a course for excessive absence may not re-enroll in the same course section during the same term or semester.

 Administrative Withdraw from a Course